 Reviewers’ assessment of a paper’s significance will likely play a large role in your decision to accept or reject it, so be sure to ask detailed questions that require reviewers to display their thought process rather than making a blanket statement that a paper is or isn’t significant with no backing.

 Depending on the nature and discipline of your journal, you’ll have varying reviewer checklist needs.
 Be sure to take the time to compile your own list that addresses what matters most to your editorial board.
-That said, having some examples to work from always helps, so here are some sample reviewer checklists:
+That said, having examples to work from always helps, so here are a couple:

 As you compile your reviewer checklist, you may want to take the time to also incorporate some basic best practices into your reviewer instructions.
 It never hurts to remind reviewers to be kind in their commenting, especially if you plan to share reviews with authors.
 Also, remind your reviewers of the importance of specificity.
 In all aspects of their review, from commenting on the quality of a paper’s abstract to the research methods used, encourage reviewers to not only state what they think but why they think it.
 Reviewer insights can be invaluable tools to authors when they clearly address why flagged areas of a manuscript are problematic and suggestions for improvement.
 Peer review is meant to be a learning process, make sure your reviewers are keeping that in mind!